Codersintu/Typescript/src/index1.md

 Intersection(&):require all types combined.
 <!--  -->
 <!-- difference between Interface & Union -->
-1.interfaces can be implements by class
+1.interfaces can be implements by class.
-2.types cannot be implements by classes
+2.types cannot be implements by classes.
-3.types lets u do Union and intersection
+3.types lets u do Union and intersection.
-4.interface dont let u do union(|) and intersection(&)
+4.interface dont let u do union(|) and intersection(&).

  <!-- interf and taceypes se related code index.ts mein hai -->